Aridhia-Open-Source/PHEMS_federated_node/DEPLOYMENT.md

 This will create a special kubernetes secret in the default namespace, append `-n namespace_name` to create it in a specific namespace (i.e. the one where the chart is going to be deployed on)

 ##### Automatic certificate renewal
 The `cert-manager` tool will be used to provide this functionality.
-It is disabled by default, if it's needed, set `certmanager.enabled` to `true` in your values file at deployment time.
+It is disabled by default, if it's needed, set `cert-manager.enabled` to `true` in your values file at deployment time.

 If used, it will need few information based on which cloud platform it needs to interface with.

 ##### Azure
-For azure dns issued certificates, the service principle approach is used. `certmanager` [documentation](https://cert-manager.io/docs/configuration/acme/dns01/azuredns/#service-principal) explains what is needed.
+For azure dns issued certificates, the service principle approach is used. `cert manager` [documentation](https://cert-manager.io/docs/configuration/acme/dns01/azuredns/#service-principal) explains what is needed.
 ```sh
 kubectl create secret generic $secret_name \
     --from-literal=SP_SECRET="$SP_SECRET"